muratk3n/thirdwave/en/README.md

 ---

-Frankly not into ironing..
+Not into ironing..

 "What is the one housekeeping work u never do?"

 ---

 It's like Israelis.
 The Jews didnt "leave" the region, they converted and [they stayed](2020/06/10-myths-israel.md).
 Leaving is hard, ppl usually dont.

 ---